massyfigini/NextWordApp/README.md

 # NextWordApp
-New version of my English app for text prevision
+New version of my English app for text prevision.
+Try the app here: massyfigini.shinyapps.io/NextWordApp/